Liu0329/wordle-solver/README.md

 Each guess must be a valid five-letter word.
-After each guess, the color of the tiles will change to show how close your guess was to the word. green means the letter is in the word and in the correct spot. yellow means the letter is in the but in the wrong spot. grey means the letter is not in the word in any spot.
+After each guess, the color of the tiles will change to show how close your guess was to the word. green means the letter is in the word and in the correct spot. yellow means the letter is in the word but in the wrong spot. grey means the letter is not in the word in any spot.

 ![企业微信截图_164665837678](https://user-images.githubusercontent.com/8122099/157040041-e3ddafb1-d57d-4fab-bcad-345e750c8e37.png)